-Burn pits were not located at BAF and vicinity during the 2016 - 2018 timeframe; the BAF burn pit was closed in June 2013.
-No local (off-site) burn pits that could affect personnel were observed or documented during the annual OEHSAs.
+Burn pits were not located at BAF and vicinity during the 2019 - 2021 timeframe; the BAF burn pit was closed in June 2013.
+No local (off-site) burn pits that could affect personnel were identified.
 Local brick-firing plants were noted starting approximately 3 miles south of BAF; stack emissions (visible smoke) can be seen during flight operations but were not identified as affecting BAF.